fevpallar/job-portal-crud-main/README.md

 - Sync the terminal with the Kubernate context.

-*Note : This is important step.
+*Note : This is an important step.
 This is to configure Docker CLI to access Docker from Minikube VM so that later we dont run containers within our local host machine but inside minikube VM docker deamon.*

 **CMD**